nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/listings-and-views/form-layouts.md

 **Advanced Configuration options**

 *   **Style class**: You can specify a class that will be applied to all the area surrounding the form.
-You can either use an existing class that you will find on the&nbsp;[style guide](http://showcase.nuxeo.com/nuxeo/styleGuide/)&nbsp;or contribute your own class on the&nbsp;[Theme]({{page space='nxdoc' page='theme'}})&nbsp;feature.
+You can either use an existing class that you will find on the [style guide](http://showcase.nuxeo.com/nuxeo/styleGuide/) or contribute your own class on the [Theme]({{page space='nxdoc' page='theme'}}) feature.
 *   **Widget Display**: You can control whether you want the form label just on top of the input or on the left, or to remove the display of the labels.
 *   **Layout Template**: It is an advanced option, for Nuxeo Platform developers.
 The widgets are displayed using an XHTML template (JSF Facelets template).
 You can upload your own templates if you want to do some deeper changes on the way the data/the fields are displayed.
-We propose&nbsp;you to download the default one used so as not to start from zero.&nbsp;
+We propose you to download the default one used so as not to start from zero.

     {{#> callout type='note' }}